wessm/invekos/README.md

 * [list of crop types of all polygons](https://github.com/wessm/invekos/blob/master/2017/original/list_crops_per_polygon.csv), text file, 53MB

-#### separate

-separate shapefiles for each crop type, taken from original dataset
+* [separate shapefiles](https://github.com/wessm/invekos/tree/master/2017/original/separate) for each of the original classes

 ### License and Metadata of the original dataset